Pediatric Sports Medicine

 Although teens and children typically receive good care from a primary care or general orthopedic physician, for sports-related injuries it can be beneficial to seek the care of a Pediatric Sports Medicine specialist.
 Injuries and conditions of the bones, muscles, ligaments, tendons, and joints experienced by young athletes can be very different than with adult patients.
 Also, children are not always as adept as adults in communicating the health problems that they may be experiencing.

-Jeffrey Mjaanes, M.D., and Monica Kogan, M.D., serve as the lead physicians for the Midwest Orthopaedics at Rush Pediatric Sports Medicine program.
-These physicians have the specialized training and experience required to effectively treat musculoskeletal conditions and sports-related injuries of growing children.
+Monica Kogan, M.D. serves as lead physician for the Midwest Orthopaedics at Rush Pediatric Sports Medicine program.
+Our physicians have the specialized training and experience required to effectively treat musculoskeletal conditions and sports-related injuries of growing children.

 Dr. Kogan, a pediatric orthopedics specialist, is focused on the treatment of children's broken bones and other orthopedic problems unique to young patients including pediatric trauma, developmental dysplasia, neurologic dysfunction, pediatric scoliosis, and walking disorders.

-Dr. Mjaanes and Dr. Kogan are supported by primary care sports medicine specialist Kathy Weber, M.D., along with sports medicine surgeons Bernard Bach Jr., M.D., Charles Bush-Joseph, M.D., Brian J. Cole, M.D., Gregory P. Nicholson, M.D., Anthony A. Romeo, M.D., and Nikhil N. Verma, M.D.
+Dr. Kogan is supported by primary care sports medicine specialist Kathy Weber, M.D., along with sports medicine surgeons Bernard Bach Jr., M.D., Charles Bush-Joseph, M.D., Brian Cole, M.D., Gregory Nicholson, M.D., Anthony Romeo, M.D., and Nikhil Verma, M.D.

 Our Treatment Philosophy